loomnetwork/loom-sdk-documentation/docs/zh-CN/how-to-loom-js-webpack.md

 [Babel](https://babeljs.io/docs/en/index.html) is a tool that converts ECMAScript 2015+ code into JavaScript code that older browsers can run.
 With Babel, you can use the latest syntax without having to worry that a particular browser can't run it yet.

-1. Let's install Babel by running the following command:
+1. Enter the following command to install Babel as a development dependency:

 ```bash
 npm install --save-dev @babel/core @babel/cli @babel/preset-env babel-loader